KavinKaleeswar/DL_ASSIGNMENT/README.md

-This notebook contains CNN architeture
+This notebook contains CNN architetures